 “Now,” continues your teacher.
 “Starting from the lot’s northern end, please bring to mind the third row of cars in that northwest parking lot.
 In that row, was a black Honda Accord.
 Remember that?”
 Uh-oh.
 Your confidence just vanished.
 But wait, it gets worse.
 Your teacher isn’t done yet: “On the front driver’s side door of that black Honda Accord – the one in the third row of the northwest parking lot outside the beachside mall – was of course a door handle.
 Here’s the question I’d like you to answer: was that door handle black, chrome, or gray?”

 I think you get the point.
 It doesn’t matter how carefully you studied the map – there is simply no way you could recall that level of detail.
 In order to answer the teacher’s question, you’d have to have another look at the map – and probably use a magnifying glass!
 The same principle applies on ACT Reading.
 Because most of the questions focus on small, often seemingly trivial, details, it is totally unrealistic to expect yourself to be able to answer most questions based on your memory of the passage after the initial read-through, no matter have carefully you did so.
-Instead, you will be forced to return to the passage and “put it under the microscope” as you are answering each question.
+Instead, you must skim so that you have time to return to the passage and “put it under the microscope” as you are answering each question.